GU-CLASP/language-and-perception/events/ethics-for-nlp/ethics-for-nlp.md

 * Submission of extended abstracts: 1 December 2023
 * Notification of acceptance: 22 December
-* Registration: 9 January 2024
+* Registration: 8 January 2024

 All deadlines are 11:59PM UTC-12:00 ("anywhere on Earth").

 ### Registration

-Please register for the workshop using the following link (coming soon)
+Please register for the workshop [here](https://forms.office.com/e/jjbe8FK1jE) by 8 January 2024.

 Because of its interactive nature, the workshop will be on-site only.
 However, future events are planned also for online participation.
 To be informed about these, please subscribe to our [mailing list](https://listserv.gu.se/sympa/subscribe/ethics-for-nlp).

-You can also join our [Discord server](https://discord.gg/fEfkcVu7QG) which we will monitor for questions.
+You are also encouraged yo join our [Discord](https://discord.gg/fEfkcVu7QG) which we intend to become a meeting point for sharing experiences and materials related to teaching and research in ethics for natural language processing before, during and after the workshop.

 ### Workshop organisers